Bolivar Elementary School

 (7) A Medication Variance Report will be completed in the event of a medication error.

-Parent/Teacher conferences are scheduled each year, however, a parent may request a conference as it is deemed necessary.
-These conferences, which shall be scheduled after 3:15 P.M., must be arranged by calling the school secretary.
+Parent/Teacher conferences are scheduled each year; however, a parent may request a conference as it is deemed necessary.
+These conferences, which shall be scheduled after 3:15 P.M., must be arranged by calling the school secretary and the teacher.
 A conference should only be scheduled by the parent/guardian or teacher.
 Frequent communication between the school and the home is strongly encouraged.

 Teachers are allowed to have two parties per school year.
 The parties will be at Christmas and Valentine’s Day.
 Birthday parties at school are not allowed.